An Alphanumeric Sender ID lets outbound SMS display your business name in place of a phone number when using the 2-Way SMS module.

 - Ensure you have activated the 2-Way SMS module from the Module Market.

-The instructions to activate it are here: 2-Way SMS module - Once registration is confirmed, enter your Sender ID in RMS.
+The instructions to activate it are here: 2-Way SMS module - Once registration is confirmed (Australian properties: see Register your SMS Sender ID with ACMA (Australia)), enter your Sender ID in RMS.
 Go to Setup > Property Options > Property Information

 - Edit the Property